Scale · Major

 FAQs

-What's the relative key of E Major?
+What is the relative minor of E major?

 Related on MusoKit